biraaj/PILL_CLASSIFICATION_USING_DINOv2/README.md

 This is an experiment to classify different types of pills provided by epillID benchmark dataset.

 ## Running Instruction
-- Use google collab to run pillclassification.ipynb notebook
+- Use Google Colab to run pillclassification.ipynb notebook
 - If running locally install the dependancies mentioned in the report.